 Porcelain veneers can cover up a multitude of cosmetic flaws, including the following:

 - Minor chips and cracks in the teeth

 Sometimes, porcelain veneers are referred to as “instant orthodontics” because they can cover up mild crookedness or crowding between the teeth.
 However, moderate to severe orthodontic problems typically require treatment with Invisalign® aligners or traditional tooth straightening systems.

 View our smile gallery to see the successful results of our dental veneers treatment

 Porcelain veneers usually take a few dental visits to design and place.
 During the first visit, Dr. Strauss establishes the needs and goals of treatment.
 He explains the advantages and disadvantages of porcelain veneers; he also outlines the steps of the treatment timeline.

 During the next appointment, Dr. Strauss prepares the teeth receiving the veneers.
 This involves removing a small amount of tooth structure in order to make room to accommodate the veneers.
 This is not painful, but some patients opt for sedation dentistry techniques during this portion of treatment.
-Dr. Strauss takes impressions of the teeth to send to the dental laboratory constructing the veneers, along with information about the selected color of the veneers (they are matched to the surrounding teeth).
-Dr. Strauss can place temporary veneers over the prepared teeth to protect them while the permanent restorations are being crafted.
+Our dentist will take impressions of the teeth to send to the dental laboratory constructing the veneers, along with information about the selected color of the veneers (they are matched to the surrounding teeth).
+Our dentist can place temporary veneers over the prepared teeth to protect them while the permanent restorations are being crafted.

 Once the permanent veneers are ready, the third appointment is scheduled.
-During this appointment, Dr. Strauss removes the provisional veneers and places the permanent veneers over the teeth.
-He checks them to make sure they fit and the teeth bite together properly.
-Finally, Dr. Strauss bonds the veneers over the teeth using a strong dental cement, and hardens the cement with a process called curing.
+During this appointment, our dentist will remove the provisional veneers and place the permanent veneers over the teeth.
+We check them to make sure they fit and that the teeth bite together properly.
+Finally, we bond the veneers over the teeth using a strong dental cement and harden the cement with a process called curing.